To learn more about FPWA, visit our website here.

 For general inquiries, please email: firstname.lastname@example.org

-Derek Thomas leads the fiscal policy team at FPWA.
+Derek Thomas led the fiscal policy team at FPWA for over 3 years.
+During his tenure at FPWA, he created, managed and grew the Federal Funds Tracker to the dynamic advocacy tool that it is today.
 Prior to joining FPWA, Mr. Thomas was a Fiscal Policy Fellow for Connecticut Voices for Children where he analyzed the state budget and advocated for strategic investments in children.
 Before joining CT Voices in 2015, Mr. Thomas served as Senior Policy Analyst for the Indiana Institute for Working Families since 2012, where he focused on state-level economic analysis and policy work to support mobility for low-income families.
 Mr. Thomas has accompanied his research with visualizations, video, and other digital media to better communicate complex policy problems and large sets of data.
 He is an adjunct associate for Data Visualization and Design at Columbia University’s School of Professional Studies’ Applied Analytics program.
 His research has been cited locally and by The Guardian, the U.S. Department of Labor, Reuters, WBEZ’s Front and Center, The Wall Street Journal, and USA Today.